thomaslu2000/Incremental-Parsing-Representations/README.md

 ## Training

 Training requires cloning this repository from GitHub.
-While the model code in `src/benepar` is distributed in the `benepar` package on PyPI, the training and evaluation scripts directly under `src/` are not.
+While the model code in `src/benepar` is based on the `benepar` package on PyPI, much of the related code and training and evaluation scripts directly under `src/` are not.

 #### Software Requirements for Training
 * Python 3.7 or higher.